bmanubay/bmanubay.github.io/_posts/_2019-09-28-an-in-depth-look-at-bayesian-inference.md

 ~~~
 As the developers claim, NUTS has very efficient sampling such that the convergence is very fast and nearly all of the samples are uncorrelated.
 However, sampling can be VERY slow if the sampler gets stuck due to low gradient calculations.
 The above simulation took about 24 hrs to complete.
 However, the results were very robust, the chains were converged, there were very few divergent samples and there were a high number of uncorrelated samples.
 Now, that we have all of the machinery out of the way, let's look at the results!
 ## Analysis
+I will make the analysis and plotting code for the following figures available [here](https://github.com/bmanubay/bayes_parameter_estimation_for_blog/blob/master/Sampler_comparisons_blog3.ipynb).In general for all of the following figures (in each four figure block) `emcee` with uninformative priors is top left, `emcee` with weak hierarchical priors is top right, `PyMC3` with uninformative priors is bottom left and `PyMC3` with weak hierarchical priors is bottom right.
+Let's start by looking at the distribution of the sampled parameters from each of the methods.

 |![emcee UI marg posterior plot](/assets/img/blog3/emcee_UI_cornerplot.png)|![emcee Weak HA marg posterior plot](/assets/img/blog3/emcee_weak_cornerplot.png)|
 | ------------- |:-------------:|
 |![PyMC3 UI marg posterior plot](/assets/img/blog3/PyMC3_UI_cornerplot.png)|![PyMC3 Weak HA marg posterior plot](/assets/img/blog3/PyMC3_weak_cornerplot.png)|

 *Fig 1.
-Cornerplots were made to visually analyze the 1D and 2D marginal posterior distributions for each of the 4 models*
+Cornerplots were made to visually analyze the 1D and 2D marginal posterior distributions for each of the 4 models.*

+The first thing of note is the strangely histogram bars away from the peaks of the 1D marginal distributions on the `emcee` uninformative prior runs.
+This is indicative of divergent chains and sampling.
+It's clear that the priors on $$T_0$$ and $$P_0$$ contributed to poor constraints of those parameters (and the 2D marginals).
+The `PyMC3` uninformative model also looks to be fairly patchy which is indicative of unconverged chains that would likely converge with more sampling (MH has very slow convergence, so this is unsurprising).
+Let's do a little more diagnosis with some trace plots.

 |![emcee UI traces](/assets/img/blog3/emcee_UI_KDE_and_traces.png)|![emcee Weak HA traces](/assets/img/blog3/emcee_weak_KDE_and_traces.png)|
 | ------------- |:-------------:|